watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_index_pdf_and_office_documents_elasticsearch.md

 }'
 ```

-NOTE: `rank_features` type only works for ELSER v1 model.
-ELSER v2 requires `sparse_vector` type.
-ELSER v2 has only been available since Elasticsearch 8.11.
-ELSER v2 is preferred if it is available.
+Note: `sparse_vector` type is for ELSER v2.
+For ELSER v1, please use `rank_features`.
+ELSER v2 has been available since Elasticsearch 8.11 and is preferred to use if it is available.
 Learn more about ELSER v2 from [here](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html)

 ### Step 3: Create an ELSER ingest pipeline with regex based chunking